 Semicolons

 Use semicolons to inform the reader that an additional, related thought is being introduced in the form of a complete sentence.
-Note that otherwise, ending your sentence with a period and starting a new sentence to share the additional information may be preferable.
+Note that otherwise, ending your sentence with a period and starting a new sentence to share the additional information is sometimes preferred.
 Here are some examples:

-And if you’re interested in learning how to create better content overall, check out our new Grammar Guide for Busy People.
+Interested in learning how to create better content overall?
+Check out our guide called Grammar Guide for Busy People.